mattly/lyonheart-us-metalsmith-archive/contents/articles/regretting-the-golden-handcuffs/index.markdown

 [mvd]: https://www.youtube.com/watch?v=bEZcodengwk
 [bork]: https://github.com/mattly/bork

 After we got back home, I had a bit of a relapse from the culture shock of both returning to the US and of talking to people in the tech world and doing code-on-whiteboard interviews.
 The stress put a strain on my relationship with my wife, and I am forever grateful to her for allowing me the space to heal.
-I spent some time thinking about what I wanted out of a job, realized I no longer wanted to work with the tech stacks with which I had professional experience.
+I spent some time thinking about what I wanted out of a job, realized I no longer wanted to work with the tech stacks with which I had professional experience, and I wanted to work on something meaningful.

 I'm not entirely sure when exactly I stopped feeling the effects of burnout.
 About fifteen months after the start of this story, I picked up some contracting work in a project that I was actually excited about.
 I no longer felt the emptiness, the bitterness, and I knew I was better.